Site hosted by Angelfire.com: Build your free website today!

 Sangschule in the court room where we used to have to take our tea-breaks - we sang in the robing room next door where the Justices of the peace prepared for action!

-Sangschule started in 1994 as a community education venture by the then-West Lothian District Council's Arts Unit, which was a strong supporter of traditional music in West Lothian, at that time viewed as a traditional music desert by many!
-West Lothian Council has continued to actively support the music scene in West Lothian, and along with Linlithgow Folk Festival, is the most regular promoter of big folk events in West Lothian.
+Sangschule started in 1994 as a community education venture by the then-West Lothian District Council's Arts Unit, which was a strong supporter of traditional music in West Lothian; at that time many people viewed West Lothian as a a traditional music desert!
+West Lothian Council has continued to actively support arts in West Lothian.
+More locally, Linlithgow Folk Festival is the most regular promoter of big folk events in this area.

 The original song-group was tutored for several years by Christine Kydd, and was one of the earliest such groups in Scotland.
 During these early years we laid down and then refined the principles that Sangschule has used ever since: